-Certain supplies, services, and equipment require authorization from Tufts Health Plan Medicare Preferred prior to services being rendered.
+Certain services, equipment, and supplies require authorization from Tufts Health Plan Medicare Preferred prior to services being rendered.
 For out-of-network services, your PCP is responsible for obtaining an authorization or providing you with a referral depending on the services being rendered.
 Your PCP or other contracted provider is responsible for obtaining this authorization.
 Please be sure to check with your PCP or other contracted provider to be sure this authorization or referral has been provided.